41.1 F

 It is often said that the eyes are a window to the soul, but sometimes it seems as if the eyeliner surrounding a pair of eyes can tell just as much about a person.
 Fashion can be an expression of personality, culture and comfort and carries different connotations for each individual wearer.

-To Jacquelene Obeid, a second-year political science and Chicana/Chicano studies double major, style is a balancing act between effort and effortless.
-Her personal style falls somewhere between pop and grunge, and her wardrobe oftentimes includes culturally and politically significant pieces.
+For a second-year political science and Chicana/Chicano studies double major, who wishes to remain anonymous, style is a balancing act between effort and effortless.
+Their personal style falls somewhere between pop and grunge, and their wardrobe oftentimes includes culturally and politically significant pieces.

 ASW: Can you tell us about your outfit today?